panva/openid-client/docs/interfaces/ConfigurationMethods.md

 ***

-Public methods available on a [Configuration](../classes/Configuration.md) instance
+Methods exposed by a [Configuration](../classes/Configuration.md) instance.

 ## Methods